Dawnflash/contacto/docs/index.rst

 **Contacto** is a somewhat different take on contact managers.
 It focuses on simplicity, modularity and expressiveness.

 It is intended for use by tech-savvy people who need order in the sheer ocean of virtual entities they meet daily.

 With the sea of services and accounts, people tend to develop various aliases which make it harder to track who is who.
 Contacto helps with this problem by providing cross-referencing mechanics and robust search to accumulate and process identity info.

-Contacto comes with a :ref:`section_cli` interface suitable for script automation and a more user-friendly :ref:`section_gui` (TBD).
+Contacto comes with a :ref:`section_cli` interface suitable for script automation and a more user-friendly :ref:`section_gui` (feature-limited for now).

 Why Contacto?
 #############